Learn your child through play!

 3. Coloring pages

 Coloring books can benefit your kids a lot.
 They can improve their handwriting, eyes and hands coordination and help them to train the patience and relaxation.
-Furthermore, using the coloring pages can help the kids to focus better and gain some useful knowledge, shore up their confidence and strengthen motor skill.
+Furthermore, using the coloring pages can help them to focus better and gain some useful knowledge, shore up their confidence and strengthen motor skill.
 But that is not all.
 Good coloring pages can stimulate their creativity and self-expression.
-They can also help children to recognize colors faster and have a therapeutic effect on a kid.
+They can also help to recognize colors faster and have a therapeutic effect on a kid.
 What is more, if you will decide to use some more advanced pictures like for example educational coloring pages, benefits can be even more distinct.
 They can, for example, be used to teach foreign languages, letters of the alphabet, animal species, perceptivity and many more.

 4. Role play games